 HTTP stands for Hypertext Transfer Protocol.
-It is an application layer protocol used across the world wide web and beyond, it typically runs on top of TCP.
+HTTP is an application layer protocol used across the world wide web, which typically runs on top of TCP.
 It enables browsers, and other applications, to ask web servers for pages which they can display.
 It was born as part of the WorldWideWeb project led by Tim Berners Lee and his team at CERN.
 It was officially introduced as HTTP V1.0 in RFC 1945 in 1996.
 HTTP has been assigned TCP port 80 by IANA.
-Today HTTP/1.1 is the most commonly used.
+Today HTTP/1.1 is the most commonly used version.

-It is a request – response protocol with a ‘user agent’ acting as a client which communicates with a server.
-HTTP headers are used to provide information about the request or response whilst the body of the message contains the content to be rendered by the client or to be processed by the server.
+It is a request-response protocol with a ‘user agent’ acting as a client which communicates with a server.
+HTTP headers are used to provide information about the request or response while the body of the message contains the content to be rendered by the client or to be processed by the server.

 The web browser will make a GET request to the server and will specify the location of the resource it is requesting and the version of HTTP it wants to use.
-There will just be a header, no request body.
+This request only includes a header - there is no body component.

 HTTP/1.1 HEADER Request URL: https://example.com/page.html Request Method: GET Host: example.com

 The server returns a response.
-If it could complete the request, this will have a code of 200 (which means ok) and include the contents of the desired resource (page.html) in the body of the response.
+If it could complete the request, this will have a code of 200 which means the request was successful.
+The content of the desired resource (page.html) is sent in the body of the response.

 HTTP/1.1 Header Response: 200 OK Date: Mon, 01, Jan, 2001 13:00:00 GMT Content Type: text/html HTTP/1.1 BODY <html> <head> <title> Hello World </title> </head> <body> <h1>Hello World</h1> <p> This is a page. </p> </body> </html>